-18. CONTRACT OF EMPLOYMENT
+20. CONTRACT OF EMPLOYMENT

-- (a) All employees not employed as a casual employee will be employed by the fortnight. - (b) An employee's position, at the time of appointment, will be classified according to the classification definitions in this Agreement. - (c) An employee (other than a casual employee), is entitled to be paid, including any overtime and other penalty rates, if: - (i) as a result on an action by the employer, the employee does not work for the maximum number of ordinary working hours specified in this Agreement (in the case of a full-time employee) and the maximum number of ordinary working hours which the employee is contracted to work (in the case of part-time employee); and
+- (a) All employees not employed as a casual employee will be employed by the fortnight. - (b) An employee's position, at the time of appointment, will be classified according to the classification definitions in this Agreement. - (c) An employee (other than a casual employee), is entitled to be paid, including any Queen Victoria Care General Agreement Page 16 of 50 overtime and other penalty rates, if:

-- (ii) the employee is ready and willing to work during those ordinary working hours. - (d) An employer may direct an employee to carry out such duties as are within the limits of an employee's skill, competence and training consistent with the classification structure in this Agreement.
+- (i) as a result, on an action by the employer, the employee does not work for the maximum number of ordinary working hours specified in this Agreement (in the case of a full-time employee) and the maximum number of ordinary working hours which the employee is contracted to work (in the case ofpart-time employee); and - (ii) the employee is ready and willing to work during those ordinary working hours. - (d) An employer may direct an employee to carry out such duties as are within the limits of an employee's skill, competence and training consistent with the classification structure in this Agreement.